Back to Document

 Kidneys.
 The kidneys, ureters, and bladder may be damaged when chemotherapy drugs (or the metabolites) are excreted.

-The most common side effects are fatigue, skin changes at the site where the radiation enters and exits, and some loss of appetite.
+The most common side effects are fatigue, skin changes at the site where the radiation enters and exits, and loss of appetite.
 Other side effects usually are related to the treatment of specific areas, such as hair loss after radiation treatment to the head.
-Irradiation of the bone marrow affects the immune system and depresses blood cell and platelet counts.
+Irradiation of the bone marrow affects the immune system and depresses blood cells and platelet counts.
 Radiation to the chest may cause difficulties swallowing, loss of chest hair, and skin changes on the chest.
 Radiation to the brain or digestive system may cause nausea, vomiting, or diarrhea.

 Chemotherapy doesn't always cause fatigue, flu-like illness, nausea, vomiting, diarrhea, or hair loss.
 Side effects depend on the medication used.
 Ask your doctor which side effects you can expect with the treatments you'll receive, then work with the doctor to minimize the possible symptoms.
 Be sure to write down the information you are given so you won't forget it.